arcamens/arcamens/site_app/static/site_app/help/index.md

 boards for its plugins.

 ### Card Creation

+Card are the entities which contain actual information pieces.

 Cards are created inside lists, after accessing a list just click on +Card: